 - Required courses:

-- Capstone seminars (2 required).
-During the fourth year, students will take two capstone seminars.
+- Capstone seminar and project.
+During the fourth year, students will take the capstone seminar.
 During the first semester, students will carry out a research project; during the second semester, students will complete the project and write a capstone report – 10 MC

 Minimum of 25 MC or 5 courses to qualify for a minor.